First-order ANIL provably learns representations despite overparametrization: Additional material on experiments

 Model-agnostic methods are all trained using step sizes $\alpha=\beta=0.025$.
 For the infinite tasks model, the iterates are computed using the close form formulas given by \cref{eq:rec_w,eq:rec_B} for $\m=20$.
 For the infinite samples model, it is computed using the closed form formula of \citet[][Equation (3)]{collins2022maml} with $N=5000$ tasks.
-The matrix $B_0$ is initialised randomly as an orthogonal matrix such that $B_0^\top B_0 = \frac{1}{4\alpha}\id_{k'}$.
-The vector $w_0$ is initialised uniformly at random on the $k'$-dimensional sphere with squared radius $0.01 k'\alpha$.
+The matrix $B_0$ is initialized randomly as an orthogonal matrix such that $B_0^\top B_0 = \frac{1}{4\alpha}\id_{k'}$.
+The vector $w_0$ is initialized uniformly at random on the $k'$-dimensional sphere with squared radius $0.01 k'\alpha$.

-For training Burer-Monteiro method, we initialise $B_0$ is initialised randomly as an orthogonal matrix such that $B_0^\top B_0 = \frac{1}{100}\id_{k'}$ and each column of $W$ is initialised uniformly at random on the $k'$-dimensional sphere with squared radius $0.01 k'\alpha$. \footnote{We choose a small initialisation regime for Burer-Monteiro to be in the good implicit bias regime.
-Note that Burer-Monteiro yields worse performance when using a larger initialisation scale.} Also, similarly to \citet{tripuraneni2021provable}, we add a $\frac{1}{8}\|B_t^{\top}B_t-W_t W_t^{\top}\|^2_F$ regularising term to the training loss to ensure training stability.
+For training Burer-Monteiro method, we initialize $B_0$ is initialized randomly as an orthogonal matrix such that $B_0^\top B_0 = \frac{1}{100}\id_{k'}$ and each column of $W$ is initialized uniformly at random on the $k'$-dimensional sphere with squared radius $0.01 k'\alpha$. \footnote{We choose a small initialization regime for Burer-Monteiro to be in the good implicit bias regime.
+Note that Burer-Monteiro yields worse performance when using a larger initialization scale.} Also, similarly to \citet{tripuraneni2021provable}, we add a $\frac{1}{8}\|B_t^{\top}B_t-W_t W_t^{\top}\|^2_F$ regularizing term to the training loss to ensure training stability.
 The matrices $B_t$ and $W_t$ are simultaneously trained with LBFGS using the default parameters of \texttt{scipy}.

-For \cref{table:testing}, we consider ridge regression for each learnt representation.
-For example, if we learnt the representation given by the matrix $\hat{B}\in\R^{d\times k'}$, the \texttt{Ridge} estimator is given by
+For \cref{table:testing}, we consider ridge regression for each learned representation.
+For example, if we learned the representation given by the matrix $\hat{B}\in\R^{d\times k'}$, the \texttt{Ridge} estimator is given by

-The regularisation parameter $\lambda$ is tuned for each method using a grid search over multiple values.
+The regularization parameter $\lambda$ is tuned for each method using a grid search over multiple values.